 Q – How does MIRU2 Work?

-When you order MIRU2, you will get access to a private membership area where you will see the 8 video presentations.
-You can view the presentations right off the internet or download then to your computer.
+When you order MIRU2, you will get access to a private membership area to see the 8 video presentations.
+You can view the presentations right off the internet or download them to your computer.